Medically reviewed on February 9, 2018

 What is methadone?

 Methadone is used as a pain reliever and as part of drug addiction detoxification and maintenance programs.
 Methadone is available only from a certified pharmacy.

 Methadone may also be used for purposes not listed in this medication guide.

-You should not use methadone if you have severe asthma or breathing problems, or a bowel obstruction called paralytic ileus.
+You should not use this medicine if you have severe asthma or breathing problems, or a blockage in your stomach or intestines.

 Methadone can slow or stop your breathing, and may be habit-forming.
 MISUSE OF THIS MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.